UK vigil part of struggle for prostitute memorial

 The South Bank was also home to the Globe and the Rose theatres where some of England's earliest plays were performed.

-The prostitutes of the Liberty of the Clink were buried in unhallowed land, despite working under license from the Church.
+The prostitutes of the Liberty of the Clink were buried in unhallowed land, despite working under licence from the Church.

 The Crossbones burial ground served the poor of the parish of St. Saviour's, Southwark, but the ground is thought to have been used at least as early as the 17th century, as a single women's or prostitute's cemetery, according to the Museum of London Archaeology Service.
 By 1769, it was a paupers' cemetery until the graveyard was closed in 1853.